The Salt Lake Tribune: Conversion to nonprofit

+In July 2024, newsroom employees announced their intentions to unionize with the Denver Newspaper Guild and Communications Workers of America.
+The bargaining unit would represent 31 employees.

 Endorsements

 In presidential elections, The Salt Lake Tribune endorsed George W. Bush in 2004; Barack Obama in 2008 and 2012; and Hillary Clinton in 2016.
-The paper discontinued making endorsements for all offices (local, state, and national) in 2019 upon becoming a non-profit corporation as IRS rules forbid endorsements of candidates by non-profits.
+The paper discontinued making endorsements for all offices (local, state, and national) in 2019 upon becoming a non-profit corporation as IRS rules forbid endorsements of candidates by 501(c)(3) non-profits.